omni-axa/Item-Upgrade/c2/readme-itemupgrades.txt

     * French translation repairs from Sanctifer of the d'Oghmatiques
     * Polish translation repairs from morgan of the Children of Bhaal
     * WeiDU update to v231
+Version 39b: (Revised component fixbashing and translates)
+    * Items and patches are now always installed and don't depend on the combination of components you choose